crawl/crawl/crawl-ref/docs/crawl_manual.rst

 gameplay.

 Humans (Hu)
-  Humans tend to be hardworking and industrious, and learn new things quickly.
+  Humans are natural explorers.
+As they uncover new spaces in the dungeon, they are refreshed and invigorated, rapidly healing and recovering magic.
-  The Human species is the most versatile of all the species available to players.
-Humans advance quickly in levels and have equal abilities in most skills.
+  They are also the most versatile of all species - having balanced aptitudes for all skills lets them adapt to use whatever they find.

 Kobolds (Ko)
   Kobolds are small, mysterious creatures of unknown origin.
 They are well